George Riddell, 1st Baron Riddell: Background and education

-Riddell was born at 2 Stanhope Place, Loughborough Road, Brixton Heath, London, the son of James Riddell, a photographer, and Isabel (née Young).
+Riddell was born on 25 May 1865, at 2 Stanhope Place, Loughborough Road, Brixton, London, the son of James Riddell, a photographer, and Isabel (née Young).
 He was educated privately, became a clerk in a solicitor's office, and qualified as a solicitor himself in 1888, taking top place in his final exams.

 Career

 After making a fortune Riddell left the law and went into the newspaper business.
 By 1903 he was managing director of the News of the World and also owned other newspapers.
 A close friend and ally of David Lloyd George, he was knighted in 1909, on the recommendation of H. H. Asquith.
 During the First World War, he liaised between the government and the press and represented the British press barons at the Paris Peace Conference and later peace conferences.
-For these services he was created a Baronet, of Walton Heath in the County of Surrey, in 1918 and raised to the peerage as Baron Riddell, of Walton Heath in the County of Surrey, in the 1920 New Year Honours.
+For these services he was created a baronet, of Walton Heath in the County of Surrey, in 1918 and raised to the peerage as Baron Riddell, of Walton Heath in the County of Surrey, in the 1920 New Year Honours.
 The appointment almost foundered—he had been secretly divorced in 1900 and that would have disqualified him in the king's view.

 Riddell was the author of several books, among them Some Things that Matter (1922), Lord Riddell's War Diary, 1914–1918, and Lord Riddell's Intimate Diary of the Peace Conference and After.
 The professor of history at Brock University, John M. McEwen, considered the War Diary to be the most historically valuable of the three.
 In the published versions Riddell omitted much sensitive information and in February 1935 the original diaries were deposited in the British Museum "to be reserved from the Public use for fifty years".
-In 1986 these were edited by McEwen, who included unpublished material that shed new light on political events.
+In 1986, these were edited by McEwen, who included unpublished material that shed new light on political events.
 A survey of 100 books on this era of British history discovered that nine-tenths of them contained references to Riddell, with the majority quoting from his published works.